abdenourbarache/todo-app/README.md

 3. Install mongodb and start it

-Go to todo-app-backend folder, open the terminal than run
+Go to todo-app-backend folder, open the terminal then run

 ```sh
 $ yarn install